Toluwalemi/alpha-bot-doc/README.md

 hello-world   latest    d2c94e258dcb   13.26kB
 ```

-### GitHub Account

-Make sure you have access to the repository where the deployment system will be set up.
-This is essential for integrating the GitHub App and bot with your workflow.

-To effectively set up and manage this automated deployment system, you should have a basic understanding of the following:

-- JSON: For handling data structures and API responses.
-- JavaScript: Useful for developing the GitHub bot and handling webhook events.
-- Webhooks: Mechanisms for receiving real-time updates from GitHub.
-- APIs: Interfacing with GitHub and other services programmatically.

 ### ngrok Installation

 ngrok is a powerful tool that allows you to expose your local development environment to the internet.
 This is particularly useful for testing webhooks (which we will be doing at the end of this deployment).